micheles/micheles.github.io/_posts/2016-01-14-the-tiling-calculator-2.md

-The difference is in `making contexts` is more apparent than real, since the oq-lite calculator measure less operations than the engine calculator for this operation.
-The message to bring home is that *unless you have a lot of data to save you should not expect significant improvements with respect to the time-honored engine calculator*.
+The difference is in `making contexts` is more apparent than real, since the oq-lite calculator measure less operations than the engine calculator for this operation (technically it does not measure the time spent in .iter_ruptures).

+The message to bring home is that
+*unless you have a lot of data to save you should not expect significant improvements with respect to the time-honored engine calculator*.